 The first HIV/AIDS awareness campaign started with a photo of dying American HIV/AIDS activist David Kirby.
-Therese Frare was very close to Kirby’s family, who invited her to share their sorrow over the last breath of David.
+Therese Frare was very close to Kirby’s family, who invited her to share their sorrow over David’s last breath.
 Publication of the photo in LIFE changed public imagination about the disease and became a part of history.
-Kirby’s family allowed Benetton to use this image in an advertising campaign, as a method to reach a worldwide audience.
+Kirby’s family allowed Benetton to use this image in an advertising campaign as a method to reach a worldwide audience.

-The HIV/AIDS was considered as “gay disease,” the photo was criticized by the Catholic church as an allusion on the Virgin Mary cradling Jesus Christ pietà.
+The HIV/AIDS was considered a “gay disease,” his historical photos series was criticized by the Catholic church as an allusion to the Virgin Mary cradling Jesus Christ pietà.